apple1417/OpenHotfixLoader/readme.md

 2. Choose a preset, and run CMake.
 Most IDEs will have some form of CMake intergration, or you can run the commands manually.
    ```
-   cmake . --preset msvc-debug
+   cmake --preset msvc-debug .
+   cmake --build out/build/msvc-debug
    ```

+   Cross compilation on Linux is supported through the `mingw-debug` and `mingw-release` presets.

-3. (OPTIONAL) Copy `postbuild.bat.template`, and edit it to copy files to your game install directories.
-Re-run CMake after doing this, existance is only checked during configuration.
+3. (OPTIONAL) Copy `postbuild.template`, and edit it to copy files to your game install directories.
+   Re-run CMake after doing this, existence is only checked during configuration.

 4. (OPTIONAL) Copy `user-includes.cmake.template`, and edit it to customize the CMake includes.
    One notable use of this is to make sure libcurl gets properly built with zlib (though the code will work without).

-   As before, re-run CMake after doing this, as existance is only checked during configuration.
+   As before, re-run CMake after doing this, as existence is only checked during configuration.

 5. (OPTIONAL) If you're debugging a game on Steam, add a `steam_appid.txt` in the same folder as the executable, containing the game's Steam App Id.